sleeprite/rudis/docs/src/docs/commands/string/get.md

 ## Return

-Return the value of the key, and if the key does not exist, return nil.
-If the key is not of string type, an error is returned.
+Bulk string reply: the value of key, or nil when key does not exist.